 Acupuncture is a time-honored method of treatment in Traditional Chinese Medicine.
-Dr. Dawn Potter uses acupuncture to gently restore balance to the body’s vital energies, stimulating healing and promoting well-being.
+Dawn Potter, AP uses acupuncture to gently restore balance to the body’s vital energies, stimulating healing and promoting well-being.

 Very fine, sterile, one-time-use needles are inserted into specific points on the skin to adjust and regulate the flow of energy in the body.
 Gentle physiological responses occur, which create the circumstances for the body and mind to re-balance, release pain and heal.

 Dawn practices primarily Traditional Chinese acupuncture, with some Tan Balance Method incorporated.
 She may also use non-needle techniques, such as acupressure, press pellets, or low-level laser for those who are too young or frightened of needles.

 Not generally.
 The needles are very thin, similar to a cat’s whisker.
 In fact, about 10 acupuncture needles fit inside the hole in a typical hypodermic needle.
 Some patients may feel a light pinch upon insertion at a few points, but once the needle is in place, any unpleasant sensation dissipates.

 Many people fall into a deep relaxation during treatment and most find the experience to be relaxing, rejuvenating and enjoyable.
 On children, acupressure, laser, massage, cupping and press pellets can be used instead of needles, along with herbal supplementation and nutritional recommendation.